EVIIIxEVIII/JohansenCointegrationTest/README.md

 The critical values have been taken directly from the statsmodel repo, specifically from this [file](https://github.com/statsmodels/statsmodels/blob/main/statsmodels/tsa/coint_tables.py).

 # Performance
-On my i7-12700h these are the results:
+On my i7-12700h these are the results in Relase mode:
 ```
 ---------------------------------
 Input data: